activisthandbook/activisthandbook/articles/about/privacy.md

 ## Data request

-If you to know what data we store about you, send us a message: [contact@activisthandbook.org](mailto:contact@activisthandbook.org)
+If you want to know what data we store about you, send us a message: [contact@activisthandbook.org](mailto:contact@activisthandbook.org)

 ## Delete my data